 Provide brief explanations of why you are appealing each of the above actions.
 The order for each explanation should coincide with the above list of actions you are appealing.
 You will have an opportunity to expand on these reasons during your investigation interview.

 Detail what will resolve your grievance, for instance, how a perceived due process error or some other perceived unfair administrative action might be handled.
-Discussion of your grievance with the Chair of the Privilege & Tenure Committee may facilitate a proposal for resolution of your grievance.
+Discussion of your grievance with the Chair of FSGC may facilitate a proposal for resolution of your grievance.

 Table of Contents for Supporting Documents